mlabuda2/nf-tower-docs/docs/enterprise/index.md

 <!-- prettier-ignore -->
 !!! warning
     The Seqera Labs container registry `cr.seqera.io` is the default Tower container image registry from version 22.4.
-Use of the AWS, Azure, and Google Cloud Tower image registries in existing installations is still supported but will be deprecated for **new installations** starting June 2023.
+Use of the AWS, Azure, and Google Cloud Tower image registries in existing installations is still [supported](./advanced-topics/tower-container-images.md), but will be deprecated for **new installations** starting June 2023.

 ## Support